-The Department is developing an entirely new recruiting program, based on our annual review of hiring and recruitment efforts.
+The Department is constantly reviewing and updating our recruiting program, based on our annual review of hiring and recruitment efforts.
 These changes may include new advertising methods and targeted support activities, such as working with potential applicants to improve prerequisite skills such as swimming, physical agility, and writing.

 Additionally, we are expanding our recruitment efforts to specifically include individuals with experience as Corrections Officers.
 We have always valued prior experience but realized that our recruitment efforts have traditionally been focused at prior law enforcement.
-And we have changed our minimum qualifications, which in the past have been set a higher bar than State requirements, to attract a broader range of potential candidates.
+And we have changed our minimum qualifications, which in the past have set a higher bar than State requirements, to attract a broader range of potential candidates.

-With the addition of the School Resource Officer program, recruitment and hiring will be even more of a priority in the coming years.
-With this in mind, the City recently agreed to implement relocation benefit.
+With the recent growth of our School Resource Officer program, recruitment and hiring will be even more of a priority in the coming years.
+With this in mind, the city recently agreed to implement relocation benefit.
 This is an entirely new recruitment tool that can be used to leverage experienced officers from out of the area.
 The benefit is intended to offset the expenses incurred for candidates that must travel during the recruitment, testing and assessment phases of our hiring process.
-The benefit is capped at \$2,500.00 for out of State candidates, and at \$1,500.00 for out of area but in State candidates.
+The benefit is capped at \$2,500.00 for out of state candidates, and at \$1,500.00 for out of area but in state candidates.